 Unified Liquidity Through BNT

 What makes Bancor unique is its use of BNT as a hub asset.
 Whenever a trade occurs, the system uses BNT to bridge the pair.
-This structure:
+This means that:

 Because of this architecture, Bancor acts as a liquidity engine that scales with demand while maintaining smooth execution for end users.